6 Powerful Benefits of A Microsite For More Traffic

 Let’s go one by one and dive deep into each aspect of a microsite.

-What’s a microsite?
+What is a microsite?

-These are usually non-application based sites.
+These are usually non-application-based sites.
 They would not have eCommerce (like most Shopify competitors offer) functionality or an elaborate sales funnel.

 Instead, they are information-laden sites, aimed at engaging as many users as possible.
 The content on their page(s) is invariably fun and interaction-based.
 This helps their brand connect with users.